 How did I do it?
 It’s largely due to the fact that I’m less of an idiot.
 ‘Wiser’, if you will.
 Whatever the case may be, I’ve learned and become better at cutting the financial fat and realising what actually keeps the costs down.
 It isn’t always the cheapest products.

 A lot of people will be reading this article, salivating by the prospect of being pointed towards the cheapest alternative products on the market.
 Unfortunately, you people are going to be bitterly disappointed, and left scratching your asses wondering if the title of this post contains several misprints.
 I assure you, it doesn’t.
 However, what I do discuss is BETTER; more reliable, and more efficient ways of maximising profits and keeping costs down.
 But let me make it clear, there is, unfortunately, no special recipe.
 If there was, I’d be semi-retired, and selling the recipe for a shitload, while drowning in a sea of tits.
 But I’m not, I’m here, with you, blogging on a Friday night, while my mum is downstairs separating my whites from my colours.

 A lot of what I discuss may seem like common sense, and I guess it is, and that’s why much of what I’ve written here is already be covered in my Guide for new Landlords, but that’s the thing, I’ve learnt that most of the best money saving tips is based on general good practice, and nothing else.

 1Only use good tenants

-Go out of your way to find good tenants, and nothing less.
-It sounds so simple, but in reality, it can be one of the toughest aspects of being a landlord, because you never know who you’re dealing with.
+Go out of your way to find good tenants, nothing less.
+It sounds so simple, but in reality it can be one of the toughest aspects of being a landlord, because you never know who you’re dealing with beyond the surface.

 People are idiots; they’re unpredictable, they’re selfish, they carry morbidly disgusting habits, and they struggle to value and respect other peoples possessions.
 It’s a bad combination of attributes for any landlord.